 Soon enough, next-gen console owners will get a chance to join the online adventures this MMORPG is already filled with.
 On June 30, 2014, the world of The Elder Scrolls Online will welcome a new brand of mythical heroes into the fold.

 We want to make sure those console owners know what to expect once they get a chance to go adventuring as a Dragon Knight, Templar, Sorcerer or Nightblade.
-We asked a few question about the game and learned everything we need to know from Game Director Matt Firor.
+We asked a few questions about the game and learned everything we need to know from Game Director Matt Firor.

 1. How has the development process been like for The Elder Scrolls Online?